ProfCyberNaught/php_user_login_system/pcn_docs/pcn_policies/pcn_directory_and_file_names.md

-# Variable, Function, and Class Naming Policy
+# Directory and File Naming Policy

 Here is our Directory and File Naming Policy: